bernhardAxonIvy/doc/source/designer-guide/process-modeling/projects.rst

    You can always reconfigure the required projects at a later point of time in the :ref:`project-deployment-descriptor`.

-   .. warning

-      Please note that adding required projects may produce a warning (as shown in the snapshot above) due to the generated default configurations.
-The reason for this warning is explained in the *First Page* section above (Feature *Create default configurations*).

 .. figure:: /_images/ivy-project/new-project-wizard-3.png
    :alt: New Project Wizard: Third Page